-direct tax of \$3 million in summer 1813.611 Later, when the military and fiscal situation worsened in the fall and winter of 1814-15, it enacted a permanent annual direct tax of \$6 million per year in January 1815,612 at a time when Congress believed the war to be ongoing, before news of U.S. diplomats' negotiation of a peace settlement had reached Washington.613 The permanent tax was collected for one year, that is, for \$6 million, after which Congress in spring 1816 ceased the permanent annual levy and imposed one more one-shot direct tax of \$3 million.614 Thus, direct taxes for a total of \$12 million were enacted to help pay for the war.
-(Compared with about \$130 million in federal spending over the period 1813-1816,615 direct taxation was a significant but not primary source of revenue.)
+While the Federalists undertook only military preparations and an undeclared naval war with France in 1798-1800, the Jeffersonians prosecuted a full-scale declared war against Britain in 1812-15, and they used direct taxation to further that cause.
+Congress enacted a one-shot direct tax of \$3 million in summer 1813.691 Later, when the military and fiscal situation worsened in the fall and winter of 1814 to 1815, it enacted a permanent annual direct tax of \$6 million per year in January 1815.692 At that time, Congress believed the war to be ongoing, as news of U.S. diplomats' negotiation of a peace settlement had not yet reached the United States.693 The permanent tax was collected for one year, that is, for \$6 million, after which Congress in spring 1816 ceased the permanent annual levy and imposed one more one-shot direct tax of \$3 million.694 Thus, direct taxes for a total of \$12 million were enacted to help pay for